HarshitJ1207/gen-ui/README.md

 - Which widgets exist.
 - The exact prop schemas.
-- What happens when the widget is submitted.
+- What happens when the widget is submitted (implemented by the flows via widget `onSubmit` handlers).

 ---